Coutlaw/DiningPhilosophers/ReadMe.md

 }
 ```

-Output (will be slightly different every time):
+Output will be slightly different every time since no order is enforced:
 ```
 Person one eats
 Person two eats